 Please don't waste your or my time.
 If in doubt, do not contact me.
 I want the one right position, not any position.
 For the company I want to be the right person not any person.
-I realise you have quotas to make and clients to please, but you could end up being written about or someone will get so fed up that they make a public list of bad recruiters.
-(My list is approaching 70 companies long and I have got fed up enough to list them here having blocked them all at my email server.)
+I realise you have quotas to make and clients to please, but I'd rather it go well for all parties.

 Include the company name

 The vast majority of the time, I already know all about the company and am not interested.
 Being coy won't change my mind.

 You have already had the opportunity to google me comprehensively.
 I want that same opportunity.
 I will see how the company presents itself to its customers in terms of what problems they solve, and how that is achieved technically.
 I'll check for related information everywhere so I can be better informed.

 You couldn't possibly include all that information in an email, and even if you did I couldn't trust it as complete!

 If you have some issue about not getting paid if I find out who the company is or other bizarre trust issues with your clients then I certainly don't want to get involved.

 I really mean this.
 A company with 60,000 employees and $40 billion in revenue founded in 1982 does not count.
 5,000 employees and $1 billion in revenue does not count either.
 FAANG members really don't count.